langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/3-persistent-state.md

 The `Runnable` now has access to a checkpointer to save progress as it executes the graph.
 To use it, we are providing a `thread_id` value when calling `.invoke()`.
 In a real application, you'd probably want to generate unique thread IDs using something like UUID or nanoid.
 For now, we're using a hardcoded value of "42".

+## Step 3: Test the chatbot

 At this point, the chatbot should be back to a runnable state!
 Test it's memory out by asking some questions that depend on the context of the previous question(s).

-As a reminder, you can run it with `npx tsx chatbot.ts`.
+As a reminder, you can run it with `npx tsx chatloop.ts`.
 Let's try asking it about the weather in a few locations, but not tell it we're asking about the weather each time.
 If it has context of the previous questions, it should be able to figure it out anyway.

 ```
 User: what's the weather in seattle?